Boundary null controllability of degenerate wave equation as the limit of internal controllability: Introduction

 The precise statements of our main results will be better understood after the presentation of some basics concepts.
-This work has the following structure: Section \ref{sec-pre} is a reunion of definitions, results and general preliminaries, all related to the controllability problems involving the degenerate wave equation.
+This work has the following structure: Section \ref{sec-pre} reunites definitions, results and general preliminaries, all related to the controllability problems involving the degenerate wave equation.
 Among them, the second section recalls us some recent regularity results in a neighborhood of the boundary, proved in \cite{araujo2023regularity}; Section \ref{sec-obs} is devoted to the homogeneous adjoint system \eqref{2.3}, for which some observability type inequalities will be gradually obtained.
-The third section not only recollects some previously known results, but also provides some new ones originally developed here; Section \ref{main} only brings the statements of our main results, having in mind that the notations and assumptions are all given in the previous sections; Section \ref{sec-null} is concerned the proof of our main results, Theorems \ref{th2.1-fabre} and \ref{th4.2}.
-In fact, the fifth section is an almost complete sketch of their proof, since there are some convergences which will just be rigorously justified in Section \ref{sec-conv}, where the whole passage to the limit strategy will be satisfactorily concluded; Finally, Section \ref{sec-prova1} is about the proof of Theorem \ref{th-F-3.4}, providing a crucial observability inequality, valid for each $\alpha \in (0,2)$, with an explicit constant described in terms of the parameter $\ep \in (0,1)$.
+The third section not only recollects some previously known results, but also provides some new ones originally developed here; Section \ref{main} only brings the statements of our main results {(Theorems} \ref{th-F-3.4}, \ref{th2.1-fabre} and \ref{th4.2}), considering that the notations and assumptions are all given in the previous sections. {In a word,} {Theorem} \ref{th-F-3.4} {brings an observability inequality, with a positive constant} $C=C_{T,\alpha ,\ep}$ {explicitly given in terms of} $\ep$, {which is crucial to prove Theorem} \ref{th2.1-fabre}, {related to the exact internal controllability of the degenerate wave equation with the control domain being} $\omega_{\ep} = (1-\ep ,1)$. {As a consequence of them, we can prove Theorem} \ref{th4.2}, {describing the boundary null controllability of the degenerate wave equation as the limit of internal controllability}; Section \ref{sec-null} is concerned with the proof of Theorems \ref{th2.1-fabre} and \ref{th4.2}.
+In fact, the fifth section is an almost complete sketch of their proof, observing that there are some convergences which will just be rigorously justified in Section \ref{sec-conv}, where the whole passage to the limit strategy will be satisfactorily concluded; Finally, Section \ref{sec-prova1} is about the proof of Theorem \ref{th-F-3.4}, providing a crucial observability inequality, valid for each $\alpha \in (0,2)$, with an explicit constant described in terms of the parameter $\ep \in (0,1)$.
+Appendix \ref{app-well-pos} brings the proof of some well-podesness results, while Appendix \ref{app-trans} is about some properties of solutions by transpositions of degenerate wave equations. {We conclude this paper in Appendix \mbox{\ref{app-reg}}, presenting an additional regularity for solutions by transposition with normal derivative in \mbox{\(L^2(0,1)\)}.
+This final point is based on \mbox{\cite{gueye2014exact,HSSuTe2025}} and the references therein, relying on the approach given by the Fourier-Bessel series theory.}